-HRPT recently installed another boardwalk that encompasses approximately 19,000 board feet of ipê.
+For instance, HRPT recently installed another boardwalk that encompasses approximately 19,000 board feet of ipê.
 The ipê boards in the new boardwalk and those newly used to replace some sections of the main asphalt walkway are composed of 8'-long, 8"-wide ipê boards that are 3"-thick.
-Each board consumes 16 board feet of Fine European Quality ipê (FEQ is comparable to four-side-clear - that is, beams with all four sides clear of knots or defects).
+Each board consumes 16 board feet of Fine European Quality (FEQ, comparable to four-side-clear - that is, beams with all four sides clear of knots or defects) ipê.
 Rainforest Relief estimates that to produce this amount of FEQ ipê would necessitate the logging of over 250 acres of primary rainforests, or 1.7-times the land area of Hudson River Park00.
-Ironically, this structure is called the Nature Boardwalk (presumably, because it's surrounded by newly-planted native grasses and shrubs).
+Ironically, this structure is called the Nature Boardwalk (it's surrounded by newly-planted native grasses and plants).

-The New York City Transit Authority (NYCTA), now a division of the Metropolitan Transit Authority (MTA), a state PBC, uses extremely large amounts of ekki, logged from West Africa, for subway track ties.
+The New York City Transit Authority (NYCTA), now a division of the Metropolitan Transit Authority (MTA), a state agency, uses extremely large amounts of ekki, logged from West Africa, for subway track ties.
 Research has suggested that tropical hardwoods have been in use for subway track ties as far back as 191100.
 RR has identified ekki in numerous recent subway track renovations, including on the 2, 6 and G lines as well as the train yard at Shea Stadium.
 NYCTA has admitted to using ekki for almost all new subway track repairs00.
 In 2001, RR uncovered a pending purchase of ekki from a company buying logs from Liberia, connecting the supply of wood to the funding of weapons purchases and terrorism by the notorious then-president of Liberia, Charles Taylor00.

 SRPL has been tested and used in numerous railways around the country for more than 12 years00.
-SRPL is perfect for railroad crossties.
-The material will last far longer than wood, is non-conductive and doesn't soak up oils or other liquids, making it less likely to catch fire00 (a significant cause of service disruptions).
 Chicago Transit Authority has used more than 100,000 RPL ties in its Elevated system00.
-NYCTA has tested about 100 ties but has yet to purchase any for installation in any of the lines that have been renovated since testing began more than 10 years ago00.
+NYCTA has tested about 100 ties but has yet to purchase any for installation in any of the lines that have been renovated since testing began more than 8 years ago00.